davidskeck/Annual-Reading-List/README.md

 - [ ] [Masters of love - Emily Esfahani Smith](http://www.theatlantic.com/health/archive/2014/06/happily-ever-after/372573/)
 - [ ] [The slow death of purposeless walking - Finlo Rohrer](http://www.bbc.com/news/magazine-27186709)
 - [x] [You Are Free, Like it or Not - David Cain](http://www.raptitude.com/2015/06/you-are-free-like-it-or-not/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Raptitudecom+%28Raptitude.com%29)

+> "In every instant, we are free to behave however we like, but we often act as though circumstances have reduced our options down to one or two ways to move forward.

+This is bad faith: when we convince ourselves that we’re less free than we really are, so that we don’t have to feel responsible for what we ultimately make of ourselves.
+It really seems like you must get up at 7:00 every Monday, because constraints such as your job, your family’s schedule, and your body’s needs leave no other possibility.
+But it’s not true — you can set your alarm for any time, and are free to explore what’s different about life when you do."

 - [ ] [I do not fear death - Roger Ebert](http://www.salon.com/2011/09/15/roger_ebert/)
 - [x] [Showdown at the airport body scanner - Nathaniel Rich](http://opinionator.blogs.nytimes.com/2013/05/25/showdown-at-the-airport-body-scanner/?_r=0)